 Narrator: Stu Levitan.

 Interviewer: Thank you, Stu.
-If you wouldn’t mind just getting us started, sharing some of your memories about the building, and your time here.
+If you wouldn’t mind just getting us started with sharing some of your memories about the building, and your time here.

 Narrator: I have spent a lot of time in this building.
-I’m thinking since 1989, I may have attended, I’m pretty sure I attended more meetings in this building than anybody [LOUD NOISE IN BACKGROUND] maybe outside of City staff.
+I’m thinking since 1989, I may have attended, I’m pretty sure I attended more meetings in this building than anybody (loud noise in background) outside of City staff.
 Starting in 1989, I’ve chaired the Zoning Board of Appeals, the Community Development Authority, the Planning Commission, and the Landmarks Commission.
 Planning Commission met across the street in City Hall, but those other three all met here.
 I did the rough math—I think I attended, as a member, more than five hundred meetings in this building since 1989.
-At an average of at least two hours a meeting, you know, that’s like, more than a month of my life has been spent [LAUGHTER] in this [building] and most of those were a lot of fun.
+At an average of at least two hours a meeting, you know, that’s like, more than a month of my life has been spent (laughs) in this building and most of those were a lot of fun.

 Um, I remember—I have more distinct memories of meetings in this building than I do of meetings in City Hall where I was actually on the County Board for five years.
-I have a clearer picture of a meeting of the Landmarks Commission dealing with Edgewater up on that third floor side meeting room, I have that image as clear as day—I have the image of the night at the CDA when we approved the plan for Revival Ridge, and those, and meetings with Amy and meetings with Mark Olinger.
-Those really distinct, ingrained memories of all the time I’ve spent in this building, and, it’s been very rewarding.
+I have a clearer picture of a meeting of the Landmarks Commission dealing with Edgewater up on that third floor side meeting room, I have that image as clear as day.
+I have the image of the night at the CDA when we approved the plan for Revival Ridge, and those, and meetings with Amy and meetings with Mark Olinger.
+I have a really distinct, ingrained memory of all the times I’ve spent in this building, and, it’s been very rewarding.

 Interviewer: Why do you think that is, the difference between the buildings, or your experiences here?

-Interviewer: Ah, no, I just was wondering, you mentioned the Landmarks…was there anything else significant that you were involved in here in the building?
+Interviewer: Ah, no, I just was wondering, you mentioned the Landmarks.
+Were there anything else significant things that you were involved in here in the building?

 You know, pretty much every time I came to this building, I left feeling that okay, I’ve done my bit as a citizen of this community, participating in its governance.
 And it was very rewarding, and gratifying.